MSc Computational Architecture

 We welcome applicants from a broad range of disciplines, including architectural technology, engineering, art, and product, spatial and landscape design.
 We also encourage industry professionals seeking career progression to apply.

 The MSc In Computational Architecture is a design research course, aimed to expand pervasive media designers knowledge on a triaxial modality, namely simulation, and fabrication, both underpinned with theory.
-These three intertwined domains will be studied and the following areas of study are indicative of the course structure*:
+These three intertwined domains will be studied on the course:

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.